← Back to blog

 • Contractor-specific CRM (JobNimbus, ServiceTitan): Full-featured and worth it if you have a large operation.
 Expensive and complex for a small shop.

-• Purpose-built follow-up tools: If all you need is quote follow-up — text and email sequences triggered when you send a quote — a focused tool like QuoteFollow does exactly this for $59/month with no learning curve.
+• Purpose-built follow-up tools: If all you need is quote follow-up — text and email sequences triggered when you send a quote — a focused tool like QuoteFollow does exactly this for $79/month with no learning curve.
+It chases both lanes: the quote until it's signed and the invoice until it's paid.

 The right tool is the one you'll actually use.
-A $500/month CRM you never fully configure does less for your close rate than a $59/month tool you set up in an afternoon.
+A $500/month CRM you never fully configure does less for your close rate than a $79/month tool you set up in an afternoon.

 Frequently asked questions